7 Steps to Brand Your Business Successfully (With Real-Life Examples)

 Step 1 – Define Your Brand Purpose and Values

-A clearly defined brand purpose is more than a mission statement—it’s the strategic foundation for long-term differentiation and customer loyalty.
+A clearly defined brand purpose is more than a mission statement.
+It answers the core question:

 94% of global consumers say they are more likely to be loyal to a brand that is transparent about its values.